Mokss/socks-v5/README.md

 ## Client

 Most browsers, windows, linux, spotify, don`t  support socks5 protocol authentication.
 I wrote a crutch as a local server that supports authentication.
-The server consumes no more than 20 MB, you can create a daemon for this process using node-windows for the Windows operating system or running pm2 startup for Linux.
+The client consumes no more than 30 MB, you can create a daemon for this process using node-windows for the Windows operating system or running pm2 startup for Linux.
 Then connect to your local server.

 ```javascript
 const { createClient } = require("socks-v5");